jbettmann/meet/README.md

 As a user
-I should be able to see a chart showing the number of upcoming events by city So that I can see which city have the most events happening.
+I should be able to see a chart showing the number of upcoming events by city so that I can see which city have the most events happening.

 #### Scenario:

-**Scenario 1: Show a chart with the number of upcoming events in each city:**
+**Scenario 1: Show a chart with the number of upcoming events in each city:**<br/>
-Given the user didn’t select a specific city and was looking for upcoming event When they select “View all events”
+Given the user didn’t select a specific city and was looking for upcoming event<br/>
+When they select “View all events”<br/>
-Then they can see a chart with all the event in each city.
+Then they can see a chart with all the event in each city.<br/>

 ### Feature 6: App Shortcut to User's Home Screen